Skip to main content

 BA (Hons) Primary Education with QTS (Teacher Degree Apprenticeship)

 Gain hands-on experience in primary education while earning Qualified Teacher Status (QTS).
-This undergraduate teaching apprenticeship will help you develop valuable skills and prepare you for professional recognition and success within a primary school setting.
+This apprenticeship will prepare you for professional recognition and success within a primary school setting.

 Primary school students sitting at a table working together